When Installing Controllers

 • use switching power supplies - they are EMI sources

-• route network and reader cables beside power cables - transients on the power cables may be picked-up by network and reader cables
+• route network and reader cables beside power cables - transients on the power cables may be picked-up by network

 • stretch or over-tension cables